Jef Holm Blasts Arie Luyendyk Jr. As ‘The Bachelor,’ Reveals Why Their Friendship Ended

 “Oh the stories I could tell…” Holm tweeted.
 Jef later responded to Bachelor creator Mike Fleiss’ Arie announcement, saying he would “rather see a double Bachelor.”

 Jef Holm also posted another tweet that alleged why his friendship with Arie Luyendyk Jr. ultimately ended.
 After a tweet circulated about a 30-something Arie allegedly hanging out with 18-year-old girls at sorority houses, Holm claimed he wasn’t involved in that activity.
-But he added this about Arie:
+But he added this about Arie.

 “I stopped being friends with him years ago because he’s disgusting.”